-To report an airport compliance problem, call or write to the local FAA district office.
-The FAA will then review the complaint, which it considers to be a FAR Part 13.1 or informal compliance report, and decide whether the problem is assurance-related, whether the complaint falls under FAA jurisdiction, and whether further action may be required.
-If the FAA does have jurisdiction, it will evaluate the allegations and tell the parties involved whether or not the complaint merits further FAA action.
+To report an airport compliance problem write to the local FAA district office.
+The FAA will then review the complaint, which it considers to be a FAR Part 13.1 or informal compliance report, and decide whether the problem is assurance-related, whether the complaint falls under FAA jurisdiction, and whether it will evaluate the allegations.
+Following this determination, the FAA will tell the parties involved whether or not the complaint merits further action.

 Whether or not there appears to be a violation, both the complainant and the airport owner should be sent a letter explaining the FAA's conclusions.
 The FAA generally begins by using FAR Part 13.1 and alternative dispute resolution techniques to try to informally resolve reports of violations.

-Alternative dispute resolution, also known as ADR, grew out of the Administrative Dispute Resolution Act of 1996, Public Law 104-320.
+Alternative dispute resolution, also known, as ADR, grew out of the Administrative Dispute Resolution Act of 1996, Public Law 104-320.
 Federal agencies are required to use ADR when appropriate because it encourages quick dispute resolution at the local level without the time consuming, costly, and often hostile process of more formal complaint procedures.
 The alternative dispute resolution process may include arbitration, mediation, negotiation, or a mini-trial.
 More specifically, the FAA regional or district office investigating a FAR Part 13.1 report may respond by:

-- Acknowledging receipt of allegations of assurance violations by telephone or letter. - Requesting additional information or clarification. - Asking the complainant to submit the allegations and supporting information in writing.
-When the FAA requests such a written report, it then provides a copy to the airport owner, asking for a detailed reply to each allegation. - Reviewing and evaluating the airport-specific factual situation, contacting the parties and, to the extent possible, assisting them in resolving their differences while ensuring compliance with the grant assurances.
-Reports of violations may be resolved at any stage if the parties involved agree to the resolution. - Sending letters to the complainant and the airport owner explaining the FAA's conclusions.
+Acknowledging receipt of allegations of assurance violations by telephone or letter.
+Requesting additional information or clarification.
+Asking the complainant to submit the allegations and support information in writing.
+When the FAA requests such a written report, it then provides a copy to the airport owner, asking for a detailed reply to each allegation.
+Reviewing and evaluating the airport-specific factual situation, contacting the parties, and, to the extent possible, assisting them in resolving their differences while ensuring compliance with the grant assurances.
+Reports of violations may be resolved at any stage if the parties involved agree to the resolution.
+Sending letters to the complainant and the airport owner explaining the FAA's conclusions.

 Airport user reports like those from AOPA members are an important part of the system.
 The FAA uses those reports, filed under FAR Part 13.1 or as part of alternative dispute resolution procedures, as an "early warning system" for compliance problems.
-The FAA initially treats these reports as requests for information about the rights and responsibilities of airport owners and users, rather than as complaints.
+The FAA initially treats these reports as requests for information about the rights and responsibilities of airport owners and users, rather than complaints.

 The FAA insists that airport owners and users be part of the solution to any problems that arise.
-As far as the FAA is concerned, if the complainant does not get involved in trying to solve the problem, there is no problem.
+As far as the FAA is concerned, if the complainant does not get involved in trying to solve the problem, then there is no problem.

-At the regional or district office level, the FAA should be available to
+At the regional or district office level, the FAA should be available to airport owners and users alike, helping both sides to resolve airport-specific conflicts.

-47107.
-Project grant application approval conditioned on assurances about airport organization of the subcontrol of GRABLY WARTEN ASSERANCES.-The Sectory of the subcontrol from airport development problem only if the Sector at any of the sub-sector and the subcontrol of the sub-sector and the subcontrol of the sub-sector and the subsector at any of the sub-sector and the subsector and the sub-sector and the subsector and the sub-sector and the subsector at any of the sub-sector and the subsector and the sub-sector and the sub-sector and the sub-sector and the sub-sector and the subsector and the sub-sector and () because and toolenants, and airport owners and users alike, helping both sides to resolve airport-specific conflicts.
 At the same time, however, the FAA cannot get too deeply involved because it must be the objective final arbiter, ensuring that airport owners meet their obligations to airport users and to the taxpaying public.
 The FAA may be required to make the final decision if the conflict cannot be resolved informally.